This site requires a more recent version of Adobe Flash Player to function properly.

 The majority of Tesla's value comes from the Model X and the Gen III, which will both be launched in the future (2015 and 2016 respectively).

 Future model launches

 Tesla Motors launched the Model S, a battery electric luxury sedan, in June 2012.
 The Model S is Tesla's first volume car, and its success is crucial for the company's ambitious plans of becoming America's fourth automaker.
-After selling more than 22,000 units in 2013 and around 31,500 units in 2014, Tesla is targeting sales of 55,000 Model S sedans in 2015.
-The company's Fremont manufacturing facility will be equipped to produce 50,000 Model S sedans by the end of 2014 on a single shift, so production can be doubled by operating on two shifts should demand arise.
-Tesla has also revealed its third model, a crossover SUV called the Model X. The Model X will be based on the Model S platform and will begin deliveries in 2015.
+After selling more than 22,000 units in 2013 and around 31,500 units in 2014 and over 50,000 units in 2015, the company is targeting sales of close to 90,000 units in 2019.
+The company's Fremont manufacturing facility will be equipped to produce 2,000 Model S sedans each week, a near fourfold increase in just over two years.
+Tesla has also launched to market its third model, a crossover SUV called the Model X. The Model X is be based on the Model S platform and began deliveries in late 2015.
 In 2017, the company plans to introduce the Gen-III, a mass-market electric car which is expected to have a base price of $35,000.